The Lightbulb Moment

-Today, Brigadoon Village is the largest pediatric medical camp facility in Canada and offers over 30 camp programs, each of which are designed to accommodate a health condition or other life challenge.
+Today, Brigadoon Village is the largest pediatric medical camp facility in Canada and offers over 30 camp programs, each of which is designed to accommodate a health condition or other life challenge.
 Although Brigadoon has a long history comprised of growth and change, each new initiative taken on by Brigadoon is guided by the values and objectives that were established on day one.
 Through core values of sustainability, compassion, partnerships, empowerment, accountability, and innovation, Brigadoon continues to provide extraordinary kids with an amazing camp experience – one that all children should have a right to enjoy.